 All harder and less convenient than online shopping.

-Plus, think of all the time it takes you.
+Plus, think of all the time it takes.
 Time to get to and from the store.
 Search the shelves.
 Talk to staff when you need help.
 And queue in line to pay.

-So, what we see again and again, like in this recent e-marketer survey on Amazon, is online shoppers really like the ease and convenience that comes with e-Commerce.
+So, what we see again and again, like in this recent e-marketer survey on Amazon, is online shoppers really like the ease and convenience which e-Commerce offers.

 Because let’s face it, most of us are lazy.